1. Home

 How Much Does a Home Battery Backup Cost?

-• Hardware.
-In addition to the battery itself, home power backups require balance-of-system (BOS) components, wiring, an inverter, and several small pieces of installation hardware.
+• Hardware: In addition to the battery itself, home power backups require balance-of-system (BOS) components, wiring, an inverter, and several small pieces of installation hardware.

-• Labor.
-Battery installations are typically performed in less than a day, and a licensed electrician is usually required for your system to be interconnected to the grid.
+• Labor: Battery installations are typically performed in less than a day, and a licensed electrician is usually required for your system to be interconnected to the grid.

-• Permitting.
-Interconnection permits and building inspections will typically add a few hundred dollars to a solar battery installation.
+• Permitting: Interconnection permits and building inspections will typically add a few hundred dollars to a solar battery installation.

-• Overhead.
-From manufacturers through the supply chain and at the installation level, variable expenses may be incurred in project overhead, marketing costs, and other fees factored into supplier prices.
+• Overhead: From manufacturers through the supply chain and at the installation level, variable expenses may be incurred in project overhead, marketing costs, and other fees factored into supplier prices.

 Financial Incentives for Home Backup Batteries

 To reduce the costs of home battery backups, there are many incentives, rebates, and programs available federally and locally for American homeowners.
-First and foremost, the residential clean energy credit (RCEC) can be claimed for up to 30% of total project costs on battery storage, solar panels, and several other home upgrades.
-Locally, many cities and utilities also offer one-time rebates for purchasing a home backup battery, with values typically based on the system’s energy storage capacity.
+First and foremost, the Residential Clean Energy Credit (RCEC) can be claimed for up to 30% of total project costs on battery storage, solar panels, and several other home upgrades.

 Final Thoughts and Further Reading

 As energy storage continues to decrease in price and increase in popularity, solar panel and battery systems represent one of the best choices a homeowner can make for sustainable, long-term access to cheap and green power.
-If you are considering a home battery installation, feel free to continue your research with one of our other energy storage articles:
+If you are considering a home battery installation, continue your research with one of our other energy storage articles:

 About the AuthorCory O'Brien HeadshotCory O'BrienSenior Director - Growth Marketing